uvicmakerlab/earlyWearablesKit/README.md

 ![Early Wearables Kit](earlyWearablesKit.jpg)

-This repository is an "Early Wearables Kit" made by the Maker Lab in the Humanities (MLab) at the University of Victoria (http://maker.uvic.ca/).
+This repository contains files for an "Early Wearables Kit" made by the Maker Lab in the Humanities (MLab) at the University of Victoria (http://maker.uvic.ca/).
 The Wearables Kit prompts people to reverse engineer and reassemble an electro-mobile skull stick-pin intended for cravats, designed by Gustave Trouvé, built by Auguste-Germain Cadet-Picard, and exhibited at the *Exposition universelle* in Paris in 1867.
 Powered by a 1.5-volt zinc-carbon battery located in the wearer's pocket, the skull was said to snap its jaws and move its eyes.
 To activate the battery, the wearer would flip the pocket battery from a vertical to a horizontal position.
 Once activated, the battery would trigger a mechanism (resembling that of an [electric bell](/mechanism/interrupterBell.gif)) hidden inside the small skull.
 This combination of electricity with jewellery was not only unique for the 1860s.
-It also positions the stick-pin as an early wearable technology.
+It may also be understood as an early wearable technology.

 To our knowledge, only one instance of this stick-pin exists in a memory institution today, at the Victoria and Albert Museum in London (see http://collections.vam.ac.uk/item/O115814/stick-pin-cadet-picard-auguste/).
 However, it cannot be accessed, and it is not accompanied by the original battery.

 After significant research, including archival work and rapid prototyping experiments, the MLab wonders if the skull was ever fully automated.
-So we submit our suspicions and this repository to you for some conjectural manufacturing.
-We also encourage a combination of critical distance with immersion.
-As a cultural artefact, the stick-pin is not somehow outside of history.
+So we submit our suspicions and this repository for conjectural manufacture: a combination of critical distance with immersion in material particulars.

 The Early Wearables Kit includes 3-D models for the skull stick-pin, historical images for contextualizing it, a guide for interpreting it, instructions (starring Trouvé himself) for ways it may be assembled, and a box for storing, arranging, and circulating the Kit's components in tactile form.
 We have also included references for further reading, photographs of the Kit as it's been exhibited, and abstracts for academic essays published by the MLab about the Kit.

-The Wearables Kit is part of the MLab's Kits for Cultural History series, and it was made with support from the Social Sciences and Humanities Research Council (SSHRC), the Canada Foundation for Innovation (CFI), and the British Columbia Knowledge Development Fund (BCKDF).
+The Wearables Kit is Volume 1 in the MLab's Kits for Cultural History series.
+It was made with support from the Social Sciences and Humanities Research Council (SSHRC), the Canada Foundation for Innovation (CFI), and the British Columbia Knowledge Development Fund (BCKDF).

 ## History

 ![Electro-mobile Pins](/history/electroMobilePinsEnlarged.jpg)

 The [history folder](/history) contains various historical images related to the electro-mobile skull stick-pin.
 These images include illustrations of the pin as well as illustrations of related designs by Trouvé.
 For the Kit, the MLab prints these images and places them in the bottom compartments of the box.
-Metadata for these images is forthcoming.
+Metadata Object Description Schema (MODS) and Bibliographic Ontology metadata are provided for each image in XML and RDF formats.
+Where necessary, this metadata translates the original French into English.
+For more illustrations of Trouvé's work, see the MLab's [trouve](https://github.com/uvicmakerlab/trouve) repository, which contains 200+ images extracted from George Barral's 1891 Trouvé biography (public domain).
+The MLab translated the captions for each image from the original French into English.

 ## Skull

 ![Skull Assembly](/skull/skullAssembly.jpg)

 The [skull folder](/skull) contains 3-D models for each component of the skull.
-For ease of fabrication, we have included both OBJ and STL files, which may be fed to CAD software, 3-D printers, milling machines, and routers.
+For ease of fabrication, we have included both object (OBJ) and stereolithography (STL) files, which may be fed to CAD software, 3-D printers, milling machines, and routers.
 During our research, we prototyped the skull in acrylic, partly because of the material's translucence.
 (The original skull was made of gold and enamel with diamond sparks.)
 For the purposes of testing, acrylic is relatively durable.
 One of first prototypes was hand-carved from basswood and then digitized using a structured-light, 3-D scanner.
 The models for that hand-carved skull are included in the repository.
 The folder also contains process documentation (JPG and PDF) exhibiting how the MLab prototyped the skull over time.

 ## Mechanism